Nolan Fontana: Houston Astros

-The Houston Astros selected Fontana in the second round, with the 61st overall selection, of the 2012 MLB Draft.
-He received a $875,000 signing bonus from the Astros, and reported to the Lexington Legends of the Class A South Atlantic League.
-He reached base six times in his professional debut.
+The Houston Astros selected Fontana in the second round, with the 61st overall selection, of the 2012 MLB draft.
+He received a $875,000 signing bonus from the Astros, and reported to the Lexington Legends of the Single-A South Atlantic League.
+Fontana reached base six times in his professional debut.
 Though he only batted .225, he drew 65 walks in 49 games played, leading to a .464 on-base percentage.

-In 2013, the Astros invited him to spring training.
-He spent the 2013 season with the Lancaster JetHawks of the Class A-Advanced California League, where he had more walks (102) than strikeouts (100) in 104 games played.
-After the season, he played in the Arizona Fall League.
-He opened the 2014 season with the Corpus Christi Hooks of the Class AA Texas League.
+In 2013, the Astros invited Fontana to spring training.
+He spent the 2013 season with the Lancaster JetHawks of the High-A California League, where he had more walks (102) than strikeouts (100) in 104 games played.
+After the season, Fontana played in the Arizona Fall League.
+He opened the 2014 season with the Corpus Christi Hooks of the Double-A Texas League.

 The Astros again invited Fontana to spring training in 2015.
-He played for the Fresno Grizzlies of the Class AAA Pacific Coast League (PCL) in 2015.
+He played for the Fresno Grizzlies of the Triple-A Pacific Coast League (PCL) in 2015.
 After the 2015 season, the Astros added Fontana to their 40-man roster, protecting him from being eligible in the Rule 5 draft.
 In 2016, Fontana was hitting .195 through 73 games for Fresno.
 On July 14, he was demoted to Corpus Christi.

 Los Angeles Angels

 On November 22, 2016, Fontana was claimed off waivers by the Los Angeles Angels of Anaheim.
-He began the 2017 season with the Salt Lake Bees of the PCL, and was promoted to the major leagues on May 22.
-He recorded his first major league hit, a home run, on May 26.
-He was released by the organization on September 4, 2018.
+He began the 2017 season with the Triple-A Salt Lake Bees of the PCL, and was promoted to the major leagues on May 22.
+Fontana recorded his first major league hit, a home run, on May 26.
+Fontana made 12 appearances for Los Angeles during his rookie campaign, going 1-for-20 (.050) with one home run and one RBI.

+Fontana made eight appearances for the Angels during the 2018 season, going 1-for-11 (.091) with one home run and one RBI.
+On September 4, 2018, Fontana was released by the Angels following the promotion of Joe Hudson.

 Texas Rangers

-On December 19, 2018, Fontana signed a minor league deal with the Texas Rangers.
-He was assigned to the Triple-A Nashville Sounds to open the 2019 season.
-He was released on June 25, 2019.
+On December 19, 2018, Fontana signed a minor league contract with the Texas Rangers.
+He was assigned to the Triple-A Nashville Sounds to open the 2019 season, where he batted .167/.311/.287 with three home runs and 10 RBI.
+Fontana was released by the Rangers organization on June 25, 2019.

 Personal life

 Fontana is the grandson of Lew Burdette, who was a Major League Baseball pitcher and All-Star.
 Burdette lived with the Fontana family for the final years of his life.

 Fontana's parents, who are fans of the Texas Rangers, named their son after Nolan Ryan.
+He is the youngest of three brothers.

 Nolan married in 2020 to wife Kacey Fontana.